- A Chronological Presentation

 Empire's Syrian province since conquering the entire

-Middle East in the early 1500's.
-During all these years
+Middle East in the early 16th century.
+During all

-a Jewish presence had continued to exist in the area,
+these years a Jewish presence had continued to exist

-mainly in the four holy cities of Safed, Tiberias, Hebron
+in the area, mainly in the four holy cities of Safed,

-and Jerusalem.
-The size of the Jewish community had
+Tiberias, Hebron and Jerusalem.
+The size of the Jewish

 Ottoman Empire, 1914.